itsksaurabh/kubeact/README.md

 # kubeact
-Host your own runner on Kuberntes to run jobs in your GitHub Actions workflows. 🚀
+Host your own runner on Kubernetes to run jobs in your GitHub Actions workflows. 🚀